 - Show that you have the qualities they’re looking for in their paralegals

 But don’t forget that the letter should make enjoyable reading too.
 Let your personality come across and craft compelling, persuasive writing.

-How do you show great knowledge of your chosen law firm?
+Show great knowledge of your chosen law firm